votingworks/vxsuite/libs/logging/VotingWorksLoggingDocumentation.md

 **Machines:** vx-admin-service
 ### smart-card-program-complete
 **Type:** [user-action](#user-action)
-**Description:** A smart card has been programmed.
+**Description:** A smart card has been programmed (or failed to be programmed).
 The new smart card user role is indicated by the programmedUserRole key.
-Success or failure is indicated by the disposition.
 **Machines:** vx-admin-service
 ### smart-card-unprogram-init
 **Type:** [user-action](#user-action)